balena-io-experimental/balena-sound/docs/08-FAQ.md

 ## Why balenaSound?
 We wanted to create an open source alternative to existing audio streaming commercial products that was not tied to a vendor or platform. balenaSound is the product of that. balenaSound is free, secure and fully customizable!
-You can pick the features that suit you and leave those that don't behind, resting asured that your device will keep on working no matter what.
+You can pick the features that suit you and leave those that don't behind, resting assured that your device will keep on working no matter what.

 ## Is balenaSound free?
 Yes! balenaSound requires you to sign up for a free [balenaCloud](https://dashboard.balena-cloud.com/signup) account.
 Your first 10 devices are always